jckhxn/behavioriq/docs/ASSESSMENT_JSON_SCHEMA.md

 ---

-For implementation details and usage examples, see `ASSESSMENT_GUIDE.md` and the example files in the `assessments/` directory.
+For implementation details and usage examples, see `ASSESSMENT_GUIDE.md` and the Assessment Template Manager in the admin interface.